 Recording of Processing Activities

-Lastly, it's important to note that controllers and processors are required to keep a record of all processing activities.
-We will not go into this in detail in this article, however Article 30 requires organizations to maintain a record of processing activities containing several pieces of information.
+Controllers and processors are required to keep a record of all processing activities.
+We will not go into this in detail in this article, however Article 30of the GDPR requires organizations to maintain a record of processing activities containing several pieces of information.